 Subtasks are perfect for those many-headed tasks that require more than a couple steps and need more than one assignee.

 A task can contain multitudes and when the scope changes, it’s useful to break it down into more manageable pieces using subtasks.
-Like regular tasks, you can assign them to divide up the work, set due dates to keep things on schedule, and start a discussion using the subtask comment field.
+Like regular tasks, you can assign them to divide up the work, set start and due dates to keep things on schedule, and start a discussion using the subtask comment field.
 You can also turn a subtask that outgrows its parent task into a regular task to keep your work moving forward.

 To get started, first set up the parent task with the necessary details (task name, assignee, start or due date, etc.) and click into the subtask field.
 Then enter a name in the subtask field and hit Enter on your keyboard.
 If you want to add an assignee or due date, just Tab over or click the icons next to the subtask field.

 To create a subtask via quick tasks hold Shift-Return on your keyboard after you’ve entered the quick task name of the parent task.
 You can also hover over the task name when it’s been saved and click the “Add Subtasks” icon.

 Subtasks are unassigned by default, but if your parent task is already assigned, the subtasks will inherit the assignee.
-The same goes for subscribers and tags: subtasks automatically inherit these details so you don’t have to apply them to each subtask.
+The same goes for start and due dates, subscribers and tags: subtasks automatically inherit these details so you don’t have to apply them to each subtask.

 If you click on a subtask name in the task pane you can deselect “Mirror parent task subscribers/tags” below those fields so you can add or remove specific subscribers or tags and have ones that differ from the parent task.

 Like regular tasks, subtasks have note and comment fields so you and your teammates can have discussions specific to each subtask in its own designated space.

 Subtasks sit below the parent task in the project view.
 If your project is sorted by due date or assignee, however, the subtasks will be sorted accordingly.